JamesJHPark/Travel-Destination-Builder/README.md

 - You can generate the second required event related to the required user story by first typing in a country from the loaded Dream Vacation list (that was previously saved) into the Dream Vacation text field panel.
 After typing the country into the panel, you can press Alt+R on keyboard or click on "Alt+R to remove" Button.
-This event will allow the user to remove a specific destination country from the Dream Vacation List.
+This event will allow the user to remove a specific destination country from the Dream Vacation list.
 - You can locate my audio component by clicking on the ADD Button, pressing Alt+N or Alt+R on keyboard.
 Also, you can locate it by selecting the menu item under Data on top left of the screen: "Add country (typed in Dream Vacation panel) to list."
 All these events will produce the audio sound.
 - You can also locate my visual component (as an extra) right on the form panel of the GUI.
 The blue sky with a bird and clouds fit the theme of travelling nicely.
-- You can save the state of my application by clicking on the SAVE LIST Button after you have created a Dream Vacation List.
+- You can save the state of my application by clicking on the SAVE LIST Button after you have created a Dream Vacation list.
 - You can also save the state of my application by selecting the following menu item under Data on top left of the screen: Save Data.
 - You can close the program by selecting the menu item Exit under Data.
 - If exited and re-launched the program again, you can press START button and click on LOAD LIST button as instructed to view